 Ideally one of your recommendations will be from your current supervisor.
 However, sometimes this is not possible.
 Maybe that person is a family member, or maybe you’re an entrepreneur, or maybe you haven’t told your supervisor you are considering leaving to earn your MBA.
 In these cases, we would suggest you look to your most recent former supervisor.
 Entrepreneurs may consider getting recommendations from board members or VC funders.
 In general, we care about the quality of the recommendation, not the title of the recommender.

 The more insight your recommenders can provide in their evaluations, the better we’re able to understand your story and gauge your potential.

 We encourage you to reach out to your recommenders in advance and schedule some time to talk with them about your desire to earn an MBA – maybe even reflect together on some of the growth experiences you’ve had and how you expect to add value to an MBA community.
 This can be great preparation for them to write you a thoughtful and comprehensive recommendation.

 We do suggest, however, that you do not send your recommenders your essays or other written materials because they may incorporate them into their recommendations.
 Seeing the same language in your essays and recommendations may raise concerns to us about the independence of the recommendations, even if you were only trying to be helpful to your recommenders.

-Finally, please note that this year we are allowing recommenders to submit their recommendations in Mandarin or Spanish.
+Finally, please note that we are allowing recommenders to submit their recommendations in Mandarin or Spanish.
 Our hope is that this change will make the process easier for recommenders who do not speak English and will give you more options in your choice of recommenders.